Mariaviktoria/CodePath/README.md

 App Description
 This is a basic app where students can enter their information and whether they have pets or not.
+In addition they can enter their school year and whether they want more pets.

 App Walk-though
 TODO:// Add the URL to your animated app walk-though gif in the image tag below.
 Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif).
 LICEcap is a great tool for recording and you can simply upload the gif to GitHub and provide the path name in place of URL as shown below.